zephyrproject-rtos/zephyr/boards/phytec/phyboard_lyra_am62x/doc/phyboard_lyra_am62x_m4.rst

-.. _am62x_m4_phyboard_lyra:
+.. _phyboard_lyra_am62x_m4:

-AM62x phyBOARD-Lyra M4F Core
+phyBOARD-Lyra AM62x M4F Core
 ############################

 Overview
 ********

-The AM62x phyBOARD-Lyra board configuration is used by Zephyr applications that run on the TI AM62x platform.
+The phyBOARD-Lyra AM62x board configuration is used by Zephyr applications that run on the TI AM62x platform.
 The board configuration provides support for the ARM Cortex-M4F MCU core and the following features: